Chart Color Schemes

 Killara is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Killara's dwelling structures, as per the latest Census, consisted entirely of houses with no other dwellings.
-This differed from Non-Metro Vic., which had 91.6% houses and 8.5% other dwellings.
-Home ownership in Killara was 16.4%, lower than Non-Metro Vic.'s level.
-Mortgaged dwellings accounted for 63.7%, while rented dwellings made up 19.9%.
-The median monthly mortgage repayment in the area was $1,733, higher than Non-Metro Vic.'s average of $1,473.
-Killara's median weekly rent figure was $400, compared to Non-Metro Vic.'s $280.
-Nationally, Killara's mortgage repayments were lower than the Australian average of $1,863, while rents were higher than the national figure of $375.
+Killara's dwelling structure, as per the latest Census, consisted entirely of houses with no other dwellings recorded.
+This is in contrast to Non-Metro Vic., which had 91.6% houses and 8.5% other dwellings.
+Home ownership in Killara stood at 16.4%, with mortgaged dwellings at 63.7% and rented ones at 19.9%.
+The median monthly mortgage repayment was $1,733, higher than Non-Metro Vic.'s average of $1,473.
+The median weekly rent in Killara was $400, compared to Non-Metro Vic.'s $280.
+Nationally, Killara's mortgage repayments were lower than the Australian average of $1,863, while rents were higher at $375.

 Frequently Asked Questions - Housing